-- d) An applicant who has received financial assistance based on fraudulent data shall be denied ISAC-administered assistance until full restitution has been made to ISAC for any fraudulently-obtained funds, and may also be subject to prosecution by the Illinois Attorney General, United States Department of Justice and/or an Illinois State's Attorney. - e) Each applicant must submit his/her Social Security Number (SSN). - f) Recipients who cease to be residents of Illinois after notification of eligibility may complete the academic year with the assistance awarded. - g) Unless otherwise provided, benefits under gift assistance programs are subject to the limits of dollars appropriated to ISAC by the Illinois General Assembly and approved by the Governor. - h) When gift assistance eligibility is limited to a specified number of term payments, the eligibility cap is calculated in accordance with this subsection. - 1) For each semester term of full-time payment benefits, the recipient is assessed six eligibility units.
-For each quarter term of full-time payment benefits, the recipient is assessed four eligibility units. - 2) For each semester term of half-time payment benefits, the recipient is assessed three eligibility units.
-For each quarter term of half-time payment benefits, the recipient is assessed two eligibility units. - 3) For each semester or quarter term of less than half-time payment benefits, the recipient is assessed one eligibility unit. - 4) Sixty eligibility units are the equivalent of payments for ten semesters/fifteen quarters of full-time benefits. - 5) Forty-eight eligibility units are the equivalent of payments for eight semesters/twelve quarters of full-time benefits. - i) An applicant shall comply with Selective Service registration requirements, pursuant to 34 CFR 668.37 et seq. - j) Except for grants pursuant to 23 Ill.
+- e) Each applicant must submit his/her Social Security Number (SSN). - f) Recipients who cease to be residents of Illinois after notification of eligibility may complete the academic year with the assistance awarded. - g) Unless otherwise provided, benefits under gift assistance programs are subject to the limits of dollars appropriated to ISAC by the Illinois General Assembly and approved by the Governor. - h) When gift assistance eligibility is limited to a specified number of term payments, the eligibility cap is calculated in accordance with this subsection. - 1) For each semester term of full-time payment benefits, the recipient is assessed 6 eligibility units.
+For each quarter term of full-time payment benefits, the recipient is assessed 4 eligibility units. - 2) For each semester term of half-time payment benefits, the recipient is assessed 3 eligibility units.
+For each quarter term of half-time payment benefits, the recipient is assessed 2 eligibility units. - 3) For each semester or quarter term of less than half-time payment benefits, the recipient is assessed one eligibility unit. - 4) Sixty eligibility units are the equivalent of payments for 10 semesters/15 quarters of full-time benefits. - 5) Forty-eight eligibility units are the equivalent of payments for 8 semesters/12 quarters of full-time benefits. - i) An applicant shall comply with Selective Service registration requirements, pursuant to 34 CFR 668.37 et seq. - j) Except for grants pursuant to 23 Ill.
 Adm.
 Code 2730 (Illinois National Guard Grant Program) and 23 Ill.
 Adm.
-Code 2733 (Illinois Veteran Grant Program), an applicant must be maintaining satisfactory academic progress in accordance with the institution's policy.
+Code 2733 (Illinois Veteran Grant Program), an applicant must be maintaining satisfactory academic progress in accordance with the institution's policy. - k) Except for grants pursuant to 23 Ill.
+Adm.
+Code 2730 (Illinois National Guard Grant Program) and 23 Ill.
+Adm.
+Code 2733 (Illinois Veteran Grant Program),